 [405.
 Repealed in Gazette 2 Feb 2007 p.
 247.]

-406. Notice to be taken of information published in Police Gazette

-(1) Every member and cadet shall acquaint himself with the information published in the Police Gazette.

-(2) A member or cadet shall not —

-(a) divulge any information gained by him from the Police Gazette unless authorised to do so by the Commissioner;

-(b) permit or suffer any person who is not a member or cadet to read the Police Gazette or any portion thereof; or

-(c) permit or suffer any Police Gazette or portion thereof to come into the possession of a person who is not a member or cadet.
+[406.
+Repealed in Gazette 16 Nov 2007 p.
+5786.]

 407. Notice of functions, duties and responsibilities of other members

 (1) In order to conduce coordination in the prevention and detection of offences throughout the State by all the members of the Force every member shall give consideration to the functions, duties and responsibilities of other members of the Force.